Foundation

 Does residual risk mean controls failed?

-No. It means controls reduced risk but did not remove it entirely.
+No. It means controls reduced risk but did not remove it entirely, which is normal in meaningful cyber scenarios.

 Can residual risk ever be zero?

-In practice, rarely if ever for meaningful cyber scenarios.
+In practice, rarely if ever for material cyber scenarios.
+Some uncertainty and exposure usually remain.

 Who should review residual cyber risk?

-Business leaders, risk committees, and governing bodies with accountability for oversight.
+Business leaders, risk committees, executive teams, and governing bodies with accountability for oversight and acceptance decisions should review it as appropriate.

 Continue reading